-The Ultimate Guide to Cookies
+The Definitive Guide to Cookies on the Web

 Cookies, more properly called HTTP cookies, are small bits of data stored as text files on a browser.
 Websites use those small bits of data to keep track of users and enable user-specific features.